 • Encourages transparency within the team.

-Where the Scrum Master fits as leader
+Where the Scrum Master fits as a leader?

 As in the statements above, we notice that the Scrum Master serves the whole organization.
 Apart from this, the Scrum Master also has leadership qualities.